nlubold/NRIProjectCode/README.md

-This code contains the architecture for the NRI project to run automatically with a NAO robot.
+This code contains the architecture for the NRI project to run automatically with a NAO robot or with a virtual agent.
 To run this code, several steps need to be taken first in addition to installing Visual Studio Express.

 -------------------------------------------------